chef-boneyard/chef-rfc/new/server-api-versioning.md

 ````

 ## Rationale

+As the capabilities of the Chef Server API expand, it becomes necesasry
+to deprecate and desupport old API behaviors.
+However, consumers of the
+API such as chef-client may not yet be able to support changed API behaviors.
+The version indicator is used by a client to indicate which level of
+API behavior it can support.

 We have decided on the use of a single custom header to indicate version (instead of url-based or
 `Accept` header-based) for several reasons: